jarjc001/jarjc001/README.md

 He/Him

 🔭 I’m currently working on:
-A full stack app based on a stripped-down twitter using Java, SQL and Frontend tools.
+A full stack social media app using Java, SQL and Spring Boot.

 📫 How to reach me:
 LinkedIn: www.linkedin.com/in/christian-jarjat